North Leominster

 In 1851, a new post office was established in North Leominster giving itself the feel as a separate town.
 In 1845, when the railroad from Boston was extended to Fitchburg it ran through the North Village parallel to the river.

 In 2005, the MBTA finished construction of a new commuter rail station at North Leominster on the Fitchburg Line from Boston.
 North Leominster is accessible from the Lancaster, MA line on MA Route 2 by taking the exit for Harvard Street, or from the exit for Massachusetts Route 13.

+North Leominster contains one elementary school, Johhny Appleseed Elementary, named after fold hero Johnny appleseed who was born as John Chapman in Leominster, and one middle school, Sky View Middle School.